-Total

-£m
+Total £m

-Cash consideration paid 55
+CASH CONSIDERATION PAID 55

 Net assets acquired:

 Property, plant and equipment 149

 Other non-investment and non-cash assets 9

 Cash and cash equivalents 14

 Borrowings attributable to with-profits funds (110)

 Derivative liabilities (2)

 Other non-insurance liabilities (8)

-Fair value of net assets acquired 52

-Total goodwill arising on acquisition attributable to the with-profits fund 3
+FAIR VALUE OF NET ASSETS ACQUIRED 52

+TOTAL GOODWILL ARISING ON ACQUISITION ATTRIBUTABLE TO THE WITH-PROFITS FUND 3

-The acquisition costs associated with this transaction were expensed as incurred and totalled less then £1 million.
+The acquisition costs associated with this transaction were expensed as incurred and totalled less than £1 million.
 Goodwill represents management's expectation of future income streams and is not allowable for tax.